Athens, Greece: A guide to the City

-I wrote more about these places in my Historical post, as there was much to mention!
+I wrote more about these places in my Historical article, as there was much to mention!

-As previously mentioned, there are coffee shops with a selection of pastries, salads and snacks almost at every corner.
+As previously mentioned, there are coffee shops with a selection of pastries, salads, and snacks almost at every corner.
 I simply couldn’t get enough of the coffee.
 I am not sure what type of coffee the coffee shops use, or they might not over roast the coffee beans, but whether you ordered, whether a robusta or arabica, the taste is bitter free.
-Most importantly, I have recently had to cut down on my caffeine intake due to rapid palpitations, but when I was in Athens, not even once did I have issues with heart palpitations.
-I will definitely look into their secret ?

 Athens is filled with Greeks from all over Greece.
 I have spoken to some of the Greeks and most of them are from all Greece.
 As a nation, from my experience, they are very friendly and helpful.
 I had an incident where I was asking for directions at a small coffee shop and the girl was unable to help as she wasn’t from the neighbourhood.
 She instantly asked one of the clients whether they could help out and before I knew it, the entire coffee shop was helping me out, and one elderly man and his wife even offered to walk me to my location as it was getting dark.
 When I first moved to Malta, I remember this type of welcoming and helpful nature from the Maltese.
 I have not come across this in other countries, and least of all in capital cities.
 It was a huge surprise for me to get experience this nowadays and in a capital city nonetheless.

-As a conclusion, Athens surprised me.
-I thought I was prepared on what I was about to experience, and my expectations were a tiny dot compared to what the reality really was.
+In conclusion, Athens surprised me.
+I thought I was prepared for what I was about to experience, and my expectations were a tiny dot compared to what reality really was.
 It was much richer and the entire experience was incredible.
 I look forward to returning, as there is much of Athens I still must experience and the rest of Greece.